-In the past, the PSL has also served as a break from the rigor of academics and an escape from mid semester stress.
+In the past, the PSL has also served as a break from the rigour of academics and an escape from mid semester stress.
 Students were denied this release of that tension this year, which is especially disheartening considering the online nature of this semester and the subsequent stress resulting from it.

 Mustafeez Ahmad ‘23 elaborated on how significant the PSL was as an outlet for academic anxiety and said, “Considering the context of this semester, PSL was the only thing we were looking forward to.
 Even if someone wasn’t the biggest cricket fan, it was still fun to watch matches.
 After its cancellation, the semester became incredibly monotonous.”